SouqaFintech/payhalal-woocommerce-plugin/README.md

 If you have any troubles with installation or have any questions, please contact <mark>tech_support@payhalal.my</mark>.

+## Recurring option
+### To enable recurring payments:
+- Make sure your MID (Merchant ID) is approved for recurring transactions.
+You can confirm this with our Onboarding Team.
+- Once enabled, create a new product in WordPress → Products → Add New Product.
+- In the Product Data section:
+  -  Add a new attribute named `payment_cycle` with following values: YEARLY | MONTHLY | WEEKLY.
+  -  Fill in all other required product details.
+  -  After publishing the product, customers will be able to choose their preferred payment cycle (Yearly, Monthly, or Weekly) when purchasing.

 ## Note

 SouqaFintech SDN BHD **IS NOT RESPONSIBLE** for any problems that may arise from the use of this extension.
 Use this at your own risk.
 For any assistance, please email <mark>tech_support@payhalal.my</mark>.